fehart20/quizapp/README.md

 # Quiz App

-A customizable quiz app runs php and mysql
+A customizable Quizapp runs php and MySQL

 ### Installing

 Download repository and put it on your FTP-Host.
-Make a SQL Database and edit the file 'database.php' to your database-data.
+Create a MySQL-Database named 'quiz' and edit the file 'database.php' to your database credentials.
 Make two tables in this database with sql-commands:

 ```